SIDO-Accueil/iot-backend/README.md

 # Ressource Person
 ## GET /persons/id
 ### Description
-We do a GET on the REST API provided by SIdO organizers, and return it
+We do a GET on our own database.
 ### Response
 ```json
 {